sjmcpherson/Front-End-Developer-Learnings/HTML.md

 <h2>HTML5 Forms</h2>
+- Placeholder attribute - Text is displayed inside the input field as long as the field is empty.
+When you click on (or tab to) the input field and start typing, the placeholder text disappears.
+IE10+
+- Autofocus attribute - On page load set focus to element.
+Can be used on inputs buttons and textareas. e.g <input autofocus /> IE10+

 - Input types - HTML5 introduces a number of new input types all have varing browser support. color, date, datetime, datetime-local, email, month, number, range, search, tel, time, url, week.
 Modernizr can be used to determine support and if not fallback to input="text".
 - type="search" - In Webkit browsers it adds a Clear field button, In Chrome hitting 'Esc' will clear field.
 Webkit browsers may style it differently.